agdrily/agdrily/docs/generators/map.md

 # Maps

-Maps will be procedurally generated based on the seed for that {{GAMENAME}} map tile.
+Maps will be procedurally generated based on the seed for that agdrily map tile.

 The colony core will always come through at sea level